TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 ### Modifying filters

-Sometimes you want to allow mulitple values for a given attribute, say "Nylon or plastic".
+Sometimes you want to allow multiple values for a given attribute, say "Nylon or plastic".
 A user can modify their filter to allow this:

 ```python